alvarotrigo/fullPage.js/README.md

 - `cardsOptions`: (default: `{ perspective: 100, fadeContent: true, fadeBackground: true}`).
 Allows you to configure the parameters for the cards effect when using the option `cards:true`.
 [Read more about how to apply the cards option](https://github.com/alvarotrigo/fullPage.js/wiki/Extension-Cards).

 - `lazyLoading`: (default `true`) Lazy loading is active by default which means it will lazy load any media element containing the attribute `data-src` as detailed in the [Lazy Loading docs](https://github.com/alvarotrigo/fullPage.js#lazy-loading) .
 If you want to use any other lazy loading library you can disable this fullpage.js feature.

+- `observer`: (default `true`) Defines whether or not to observe changes in the HTML structure of the page.
+When enabled, fullPage.js will automatically react to those changes and update itself accordingly.
+Ideal when adding, removing or hidding sections or slides.

+- `credits`. (default `{enabled: true, label: 'Made with fullpage.js', position: 'right'}`).
+Defines whether to use fullPage.js credits.
+As per clause 0, 4, 5 and 7 of the GPLv3 licecense, those using fullPage.js under the GPLv3 are required to give prominent notice that fullPage.js is in use.
+We recommend including attribution by keeping this option enabled.

 ## Methods
 You can see them in action [here](http://alvarotrigo.com/fullPage/examples/methods.html)